Gary Smith of the School of Medicine says virtual-simulation studies of disease outbreak can be problematic.

 Penn in the News

-Jack Guttentag of the Wharton School authors an op-ed on subprime mortgages.
+Arthur Caplan of the School of Medicine authors an op-ed on employee health-care discounts.

 Richard Doty of the School of Medicine discusses how smell-magnitude tests can help detect Alzheimer’s in its early stages.